Share this

 Surefront is a Unified Product Collaboration Platform with PIM, CRM, and PLM solutions.
 It's a centralized data home where stakeholders can freely share product information and assign access permissions.
 Most integrations are supported in Surefront, but none are needed.
 Our articles often focus on one aspect of our unified PIM, PLM, and CRM platform.
 With Surefront, each solution seamlessly works together to achieve a guaranteed 10x ROI for every customer.

 How do you manufacture trending fashions?
 In this day and age, customers are more informed than ever.
 They take everything into consideration, including which raw materials are used to create their looks and the sourcing methods that are used to create those materials.
-The focus on raw materials will only increase as next gens come into buying power, as Gen Z is more sustainability focused than any generation that preceded them.
+The focus on raw materials will only increase as next gens come into buying power, due to Gen Z being more sustainability focused than any generation that preceded them.

 First off, let’s define “raw materials.”
 Merriam Webster’s definition of “raw materials” is “a crude or processed material,” in fashion, a fabric.
 “That can be converted by manufacture, processing, or combination into a new and useful product.”